 Only the three adult elephants take passengers.
 The young ones follow along though as they are all left together in the bush every day to enjoy their wild side (handlers remain in the area to keep an eye on them).
 Kitimetse, known as Kiti, is bringing up the rear.
 She was found abandoned by her natal herd after being attacked by a crocodile as a baby and was brought to Abu where her wounds were treated.
 After making a complete recovery she was introduced to the herd and her first daughter Lorato (meaning 'Love' in Setswana) was born in 2008.

-Sherini, the doting natural mother of the herd, was saved from a cull in Kruger National Park and is a great favorite with Abu's elephant keepers.
+Sherini, the doting natural mother of the herd, was saved from a cull in Kruger National Park, South Africa, and is a great favorite with Abu's elephant keepers.
 She has given birth to three calves including a male who was subsequently successfully released, and Baby Abu, a playful 6 year old bull.

 Warona (meaning 'For Us') is her newest baby, born in Dec.
 2011, she is just a big bundle of fun!
 Here she took off after the warthogs, chasing them away.

 Bob and I loved riding Cathy, matriarch of the herd.
 She was removed from Uganda soon after her birth in 1960 and taken to a safari park in Toronto, Canada.
 Thirty years later she was 'recruited' by Abu Camp founders to return to Africa to start the very first elephant-back safari.
 She acquired the reputation of being the 'limousine' of the herd with her comfortable ride, and stable and gentle temperament both with people and the young elephants.
 An amazing fact is that Cathy never had a baby of her own, however, when Sherini gave birth to Warona, Cathy started lactating and little Warona nurses from both her mom and her quasi 'grandmother'.